About the Author(s)

 Clinical course

-A day later, he experienced sudden loss of vision and worsening autonomic instability.
-An urgent MRI of the brain was requested and revealed new hyperintense fluid-attenuated inversion recovery (FLAIR) signalling of the leptomeninges around the pons, midbrain and lining of the 4th ventricle in keeping with leptomeningeal metastases (Figure 5).
+A few days later, and one week prior to him completing radiation, he experienced a sudden loss of vision and worsening autonomic instability.
+An urgent MRI brain was requested and revealed new hyperintense FLAIR signalling of the leptomeninges around the pons, midbrain and lining of the 4th ventricle in keeping with leptomeningeal metastases (Figure 5).

 FIGURE 5: Magnetic resonance imaging of the brain.
 The white arrows demonstrate the abnormal hyperintense FLAIR signal of the leptomeninges around the pons, midbrain and lining of the 4th ventricle.